-This superior natural condition is conducive to grow tea plants.
 The tea buds keep germinating and the harvesting time is long.
-It can be picked about 30 times per year, which is the most times of picking tea than that of other teas.
+The tea leaves can be picked about 30 times per year, which is the most times of picking than that of other teas.

 3. Production process of Longjing tea leaves

-- Picking: there are three main requirements for picking Longjing tea leaves: picking leaves early, picking tender tea leaves, and picking leaves diligently.
+- Picking: there are three main standards for picking Longjing tea leaves: picking leaves early, picking tender tea leaves, and picking leaves diligently.